Dental Assistant (DA)

 1 credits, Fall

-This course covers practical instruction in radiation health and safety, types of films, film holders, processing and mounting of dental films, use of x-ray equipment, infection control techniques, disposal of hazardous waste.
-Introduces the use of digital radiation.
+This course covers practical instruction in radiation health and safety, types of films, receptor holders, processing and mounting of dental films, use of x-ray equipment, infection control techniques, disposal of hazardous waste, and exposure techniques on x-ray manikans.
+Introduces digital and conventional x-ray exposures.
 All exposure techniques performed on x-ray manikins.
 Required: Student Petition.

 Required: Acceptance into Dental Assistant program